 Then today, Ukraine’s economic advisor to the president, Alexander Rodnyansky, said the country needed to “create the foundations for rapid economic growth”, while also fueling the war effort.
 To this end, he has proposed a series of “reforms” to “revamp” (i.e. demolish) labour laws, and privatise thousands of state companies.
 He advocates “liberalisation” around “ease of hiring, ease of firing, severance pay, flexible hours and contracts and fixed-term contracts.”
 He also suggested scrapping the minimum wage in some industries, reducing paid leave, and selling off assets.
 In short, he advocates a slate of attacks on workers’ living standards, pay and conditions.

 This exposes the real nature of the Ukrainian government.
 It is a servant of the interests of the capitalist class – both of a section of the traditional Ukrainian oligarchy and of international capital, which is eyeing up the chance to profit off the Ukrainian working class after the war.

-Much of the success of his career, Zelenskiy owed to his close links with the Kolomoisky oligarch clique, whose media empire produced his televisions shows.
-However, as soon became clear, Kolomoisky was not the only influence on Zelenskiy and SN.
+Much of the success of his career, Zelensky owed to his close links with the Kolomoisky oligarch clique, whose media empire produced his televisions shows.
+However, as soon became clear, Kolomoisky was not the only influence on Zelensky and SN.
 Rapprochement with the US embassy in Kyiv had begun in advance of the elections.

 The response of the Ukrainian labour movement